 – Drink “smart”: Sip your drink.
 Intersperse alcoholic drinks with non-alcoholic ones (we call this a “rinse cycle”).
 Move around so you are aware of the effects on your body.
 And don’t drink when you have also consumed medicine.

 – Drink “moderately.”
 In the U.S. the usual advice is no more than one drink per day for a woman and two drinks per day for a man.
 This misogynistic-sounding advice is based on women being smaller and having less body water to dilute the alcohol.
 For those reasons, each drink has a much larger effect on their body’s systems.
 And what, you might ask is a “drink”?
 It’s one-half ounce (fourteen grams) of pure alcohol, which is the amount of booze in 5 ounces of wine, 12 ounces of beer or a 1.5-ounce shot of 80-proof liquor.
 Drinking more than “moderately” brings many health risks, including cancer of mouth, throat, esophagus, liver, pancreas, colon and breast.

 – Joke alert: If this definition of “moderate drinking” is too strict for you, move to France.
 There, “moderate drinking” means three drinks per day for both men and women!

 However, the following is not a joke: If you drink anything at all, do not drive.
 The numbers are pretty scary.
 Here’s an example: a Brown University website helps you estimate how each drink affects your blood alcohol level, and how rapidly the level declines.
 A 175-pound man with average alcohol metabolism who has two drinks has a blood alcohol content of 0.05%.
 It takes three hours for this to decline to 0.005%.
 You may say, hey, what’s the problem?
 In the U.S. I’m safe to drive if I’m below 0.08%, right?

 The third health food in the current news is organic food.
-Organic is health food for two reasons, one of them old and one of them new:
+Organic food is healthy food for two reasons, one of them old and one of them new: